groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/Extensions/Queryable.md

 }
 ```

-> Important: Make sure a valid database context has been provided in the environment, or it will be impossible to access the database, and the `@Query` property will emit an error.
+> Important: Make sure a valid database context has been provided in the environment, or the `@Query` property will emit an ``Query/Wrapper/error``.
+See <doc:GettingStarted>.

 ## Convenience database accesses